Maurix-Phoenix/Team4Project/README.md

   **ATTENTION!** <br />
   This game have a save system to keep track of the level progress.<br />
-  When unistall remember to delete the folder located in ....
+  When unistall remember to delete the folder located in `//Appdata\LocalLow\The Drowned`.

  </dd>
 </dl>